 In the US, construction sites must operate according to standards set down by the Occupational Safety and Health Administration (OSHA).
 There must be specific measures in place to reduce the risk of accidents.
 For example, all construction workers must wear fall protection equipment if working six feet or more above the ground.
 When an accident does occur, it is usually due to someone failing to adhere to the guidelines.

 If your employer is not providing the correct safety equipment on your construction site or is ignoring safety guidelines, you can report it.
-If you have an accident while at work in Miami, you can claim against its workers’ compensation insurance, regardless of whose fault it was.
+If you have an accident while at work in Coral Gables, you can claim against its workers’ compensation insurance, regardless of whose fault it was.
 You may also be able to pursue a personal injury claim if your employer was at fault.